JacobTheCoder87/credit-risk-model-stability/README.md

 From the feature_definitions: avgdbddpdlast24m_3658932P: Average days past or before due of payment during the last 24 months.
 (Credit history)
 avgdbddpdlast3m_4187120P: Average days past or before due of payment during the last 3 months.
 (Credit history)
+education_927M: Education level of the person.
+(Measure of character)

 5) Collateral